-Rape can also be viewed as a way to prove an individual’s masculinity and power through physical triumph.
-If a man feels his masculinity is being questioned or challenged, he may use rape as a vehicle to reaffirm his position.
+Men are not seen as being as susceptible to sexual violence as women.
+Men being victimized for rape is considered incompatible with their masculinity, particularly in societies in which men are discouraged from talking about their emotions.
+The society assumes that a man should be able to prevent himself from being attacked, and deal with the consequences of the attack ‘like a man’.
+Although these findings relate to male sexual violence committed in time of peace, there is nothing to suggest that it does not also pertain to male sexual violence committed in time of conflict.
+[9] Sexual violence can also be viewed as a way to prove an individual’s masculinity and power through physical triumph.
+If a man feels his masculinity is being questioned or challenged, he may use sexual violence as a vehicle to reaffirm his position.
 This acting out of power roles, rather than expression of a sexual need is seen in case of armed conflict, presence of military, or in custody.
-These situations are not presented in UG textbooks, thus medical students often lack the perspective to understand male rape.
-Rape of males is still a taboo topic since there is no recognition of consensual sex between two males due to the Section 377.
+[9][10] These situations are not presented in UG textbooks, thus medical students often lack the perspective to understand sexual violence of males.
+Sexual violence of males is still a taboo topic since there is no recognition of consensual sex between two males due to the Section 377 IPC.
 Community and service providers often react negatively to the sexual orientation of male victims and the gender of their perpetrators.
-Due to this male victims try to hide and deny their victimization under the fear of humiliation, imprisonment and being tagged homosexual, bearing in mind the stigma around homosexuality.
-Eventually, the male victims may be very vague in explaining their injuries when they are seeking medical or mental health services.
-It is difficult for a male victim, heterosexual or gay, to report the sexual assault that was experienced by him.
-Male rape victims reported a lack of services and support, and legal systems are often ill-equipped to deal with this type of crime.
-Rape laws should be gender-neutral.
+[11] Due to this, male victims try to hide and deny their victimization under the fear of humiliation, imprisonment and being tagged homosexual, bearing in mind the stigma around homosexuality.
+[9][12] Eventually, the male victims may be very vague in explaining their injuries when they are seeking medical or mental health services.
+It is difficult for a male victim, heterosexual or gay, to report the sexual violence that was experienced by him.
+Male sexual violence victims reported a lack of services and support, and legal systems are often ill-equipped to deal with this type of crime.
+[9][11]12] Sexual violence/Rape laws should be gender-neutral.

-Many lesbians are masculine in type, possibly because of endocrine disturbances and are indifferent towards individuals of the opposite sex.
-The practice is usually indulged in by women who are mental degenerates or those who suffer from nymphomania.
+“Many lesbians are masculine in type, possibly because of endocrine disturbances and are indifferent towards individuals of the opposite sex.
+The practice is usually indulged in by women who are mental degenerates or those who suffer from nymphomania.”
 (Forensic Medicine, Reddy, p 430)

 Textbooks make no efforts to clarify that sexual orientation and expressions of gender identity occur naturally and are an essential component of one’s identity, and pose no threat to societies in which they are accepted as normal variants of human sexuality.
 Instead, without any scientific evidence homosexuality is being viewed as a pathological condition indicating presence of a disorder.
 Using the words ‘mental degenerates’ is a clear example of discrimination against an individual on the basis of sexual orientation, which is deeply offensive to the dignity and self-worth of the individual, violating their right to privacy and protection of sexual orientation.